verylowpower/verylowpower/README.md

 🔹 Project: [Customs -2D Puzzle game]  (In Development)

 You are a frontline customs officer in a world on the brink of war.
-Inspect goods, uncover infiltration plots, and make life-or-death decisions.
+Inspect package, uncover infiltration plots, and make life-or-death decisions.
 The fate of the nation rests in your hands.

 ![Customs](base.png)
 ![Customs](base1.png)